 During this retreat, these skills will be taught and there will be ample opportunity to practice them in the serene setting of Sleeping Lady.
 We will focus on mindfulness, movement, and reflective practices, all of which have evidence supporting their use.

 This program is designed to allow physicians, physician assistants, nurse practitioners and other healthcare providers or providers in training to experience evidence-based strategies to bolster resiliency.
 This conference will involve extensive personal participation employing small group strategies, mindfulness and narrative medicine.
 All individuals providing healthcare are encouraged to attend.

-15 hours of CME credits are available for this retreat.
+Up to 14.5 hours of CME credits are available for this retreat.